zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

     ![Add credential for source ATP](images/04-10.png)

 In this lab, you created a connection from the Oracle GoldenGate Marketplace instance to the target ADW database.
-You can now proceed to the next lab.
+You can **may proceed to the next lab**.

 ## Acknowledgements